 - Repeat the process twice a month for better results.

-Also, these are other benefits of mayonnaise treatments you should know.
+Also, there are other benefits of mayonnaise treatments you should know.

 How To Reduce Further Damage

-If you want to stop future damage, there are things you should do and things you shouldn’t do.
+If you want to stop future damage, there are dos and don’ts you must follow.